CASA volunteers are everyday people

 View our calendar for training dates.
 CASA is requesting that applications be turned in two weeks before their preferred training date in order to allow for applicants to complete fingerprinting and a pre-training interview.

-- Successfully complete initial 5-week or 3-week training session provided by the CASA of Central Texas, Inc. program: 42 hours of initial training including weekly classroom sessions, homework, online coursework, and 6 hours of court observation.
+- Successfully complete initial 6-week training session provided by the CASA of Central Texas, Inc. program: 42 hours of initial training including weekly classroom sessions, homework, online coursework, and 4 hours of court observation.